the-deep-learners/deep-learning-illustrated/installation/README.md

 Community members have kindly contributed several different sets of Windows installation instructions, each suited to a different use-case:

 1. If you have a 64-bit installation of Windows 10 Professional or Enterprise, you can follow the [full Docker container installation](https://github.com/the-deep-learners/deep-learning-illustrated/blob/master/installation/step_by_step_Windows_Docker_install.md), which will ensure that you have all the dependencies.
-2. If you've never heard of *Anaconda* as being anything other than a snake, you can follow the simple step-by-step instructions [here](https://github.com/the-deep-learners/deep-learning-illustrated/blob/master/installation/simple_Windows_Anaconda_install.md).
+2. Otherwise, you try the simple step-by-step instructions [here](https://github.com/the-deep-learners/deep-learning-illustrated/blob/master/installation/simple_Windows_Anaconda_install.md).
-3. If you already have Anaconda or a similar Python 3 distribution set up on your machine (e.g., WinPython, Canopy), then you can install TensorFlow in a virtual environment as outlined [here](https://github.com/the-deep-learners/deep-learning-illustrated/blob/master/installation/conda_TensorFlow_install.md).